We are trying to decide if TikTok would be a good fit for our cancer center. Are any of your organizations using it? Is it working well for you?

 My two cents, plain: I often notice organizations rushing into apps or the newest trend, forgetting what I believe are two key issues to address first.
 One, do staff have enough time to devote to a new social media channel.
 Not everything good on Twitter is good on Insta, FB, or TikTok, etc. Two, are you creating enough good, solid content to expand to creating new content for a new channel/app?

 I prefer an organization/brand that picks a channel (or two) and commits to it, providing quality content as opposed to those who do a so-so job on five.
 Worse are those on 5, who start gangbusters, then due to lack of staff time, content, etc. they just go crickets.

-Liked by Matthew Rehrl, Lyn Keren, Kathryn Ayers Wickenhauser
+Liked by Randall Post, Matthew Rehrl, Lyn Keren, Kathryn Ayers Wickenhauser

 From an innovation perspective, I think it’s important for individuals within an organization to explore new technologies, such as TikTok, but, as discussed above, I would be very cautious in making it a new primary channel.